Employment

 • Strong leadership, communication, and interpersonal skills.

-• Knowledge of swim-specific conditioning, skills development, and game strategies.
+• Knowledge of baseball-specific conditioning, skills development, and game strategies.

 • Ability to mentor and guide student-athletes in their academic and athletic growth.